myTrip operator spotlight

 Centrebus incorporates the D&G and Chaserider operator brands and employs around 600 staff in, and around, Stoke-on-Trent in Staffordshire.
 With around 230 buses across the group, Chris has a pivotal role at Centrebus.
 Gemma Vasellina-Turner, Customer Success Manager at Passenger, spoke to Chris on a call in February 2023.

 Tell us about D&G and Chaserider

 Centrebus incorporates the D&G and Chaserider operator brands and employs around 600 staff in and around Stoke-on-Trent in Staffordshire.
 With around 230 buses across the group, Chris has a pivotal role in the business.
 He has come a long way in his career, and warmly remembers how he got started in the industry.

 “I started as a driver and then got asked to do one small job in the office and I have never left.
 That was 16 years ago next week!!”

 “But it’s true, the first thing you need to do is go out and learn to drive the bus.
 Do that for a couple of years and you really get to understand how everything works.
 Bus drivers are the ones that keep everything moving.
 They are the ones that do all the hard work and you do not deserve their respect if you can not go out and do their job.”

 “This industry is the sort of thing you need to learn by getting your hands dirty.
 There is not a job here that I would not do myself if the business needed me to.
 From sweeping buses on Christmas eve to taking staff home at 2am in the morning.
 Taking school kids in, picking people up from a garlic bread factory at 6am.
 You have to do a bit of everything.”

 Why join myTrip?

-James spoke to Kerrie Grant, Customer Success Manager at Passenger on a call in March 2023.
+Chris Almond spoke to Gemma Vasellina-Turner, Customer Success Manager at Passenger on a call in February 2023.